Competitions

 The UBKC maintains an active and successful record when it comes to competitions.
 As a club we regularly attend various competitions both locally and nationally.
 These competitions are always a great experience, and win or lose you're guaranteed to learn from and most importantly enjoy these events.

-There are many opportunities for you to attend competitions throughout the year, whether you are a novice or a senior such as:
+There will be many opportunities for you to attend competitions throughout the year, whether you are a novice or a senior:

-- British Universities and Colleges Sport Championship/BUCS (February)
+- British Universities and Colleges Sport Championship/BUCS (February/March)

 More information about each competition can be found below.